-- ✓ Bachelor of Science Degree or equivalent
+- Bachelor of Science Degree or equivalent

-- ✓ A GPA of 2.0 (on a 4.0 scale) for the last degree earned.
+- A GPA of 2.0 (on a 4.0 scale) for the last degree earned.
 A 3.0 or higher (on a 4.0 scale) is preferred.

-- ✓ If applicant's first language, or language of instruction, is not English, English proficiency examination scores are required.
+- If applicant's first language, or language of instruction, is not English, English proficiency examination scores are required.
 Test of English as a Foreign Language (TOEFL) minimum scores are 550 (paper-based) or 213 (computer-based) or 79 (internet-based).
 The International English Language Testing System (IELTS) minimum score required is 6.5.
-The PTE Academic minimum score required is 53.
+The PTE Academic minimum score is 53.

-- ✓ Interview with JPU representative

-- ✓ Personal statement
+- Personal statement

-- ✓ Three Letters of Reference
+- Three Letters of Reference

+- Human Anatomy and Physiology Not an admissions requirement but must be completed prior to graduation

+- Application

+- Letters of references

+- Official transcripts from all higher education institutions

+- Personal statement letter

+- Copies of TOEFL or IELTS, if applicable

+- \$35.00 application fee (non-refundable)

+- Interview with JPU representative